videlais/learning-react/chapter3/index.md

 #### *super()*

 The use of the keyword `extends` allows one class to "extend" another.
-However, what if there was a need to pass a values from one *constructor()* to another?
+However, what if there was a need to pass values from one *constructor()* to another?
 JavaScript provides the function *super()* to do that.

 In OOP terms, these classes exist a parent-child relationship.
 The first, original class is the 'parent' and the class that is extending it is the 'child'.
 Using the function *super()* calls the parent's *constructor()* and pass values to it.